EGatignol/PCSC/README.md

 Concerning the format of the Coeff_F1.csv, each line correspond to the output dimension (if one line the output is in $R^1$, two lines output in $R^2$,...).
 The column corresponds to the coefficient of the polynome.

-Example of usage in the Coeff_F1.csv:
+Example of usage in the Coeff_F1.csv (pay attention to add 0 until the largest degree of the complete system):

 <pre>
 1  2  3
 0  5  0
 </pre>

-correspond to the system of equation :
+which correspond to the system of equation :

 $$
 \begin{align*}